Client

 Location

-In February 2024, Sensorem carried out a comprehensive asset inspection of the Converter Stack at BHP Nickel West, utilising advanced drone technology and non-destructive testing (NDT) techniques.
-The project combined traditional enterprise drones with the latest in drone aerial NDT robotics to thoroughly examine all externally visible surfaces of the stack, including guy wires.
-The aim was to identify any new anomalies and ensure the ongoing integrity of the structure, showcasing Sensorem’s commitment to precision and innovation in industrial asset inspection.
+We combined traditional drones with the latest in drone aerial NDT robotics to thoroughly examine the structure and identify any potential anomalies and ensure the ongoing integrity of the structure, showcasing our precision and expertise in industrial asset inspection.

 Data Layers

-• For this project, the team employed drone photogrammetry to create a detailed 3D model (BIM), which was then integrated with the non-destructive testing (NDT) data.
+For this project, the team employed drone photogrammetry to create a detailed 3D model (BIM), which was then integrated with the non-destructive testing (NDT) data.
 This overlay of data layers provided enhanced context, offering a more comprehensive view than traditional inspection methods typically allow.

-NDT
+NDT drone technology

-The Voliro T drone was key in overcoming the challenges posed by the hard-to-reach areas of the Converter Stack at BHP Nickel West, removing the need for traditional methods like cranes and scaffolding, which are often expensive, time-consuming, and potentially hazardous.
 With its unique design, the Voliro T is fitted with a fully articulated robotic arm, allowing it to make direct contact with vertical and overhead surfaces.
 This enabled us to carry out comprehensive non-destructive testing (NDT) on the stack’s difficult-to-access areas, which would have otherwise required significant human intervention.

 The drone’s ability to conduct NDT inspections, while providing real-time, high-resolution data greatly improved the efficiency of the inspection process.
-By reducing the need for scaffolding or heavy machinery, we minimised operational disruptions, enhanced worker safety, and shortened project timeframes.
-The precision and versatility of the Voliro T allowed us to detect surface anomalies and structural issues that could impact the stack’s integrity, ensuring a thorough and accurate assessment.
+By reducing the need for scaffolding or heavy machinery, we also minimised operational disruptions, enhanced worker safety, and shortened project timeframes.

 This use of the Voliro T drone highlights Sensorem’s commitment to using cutting-edge drone technology and innovative techniques to improve industrial asset inspections.
 By combining the latest in drone robotics with advanced NDT capabilities, Sensorem delivers more efficient, safer, and cost-effective solutions to meet the evolving needs of our clients and the industry.